Miyuki Ueta: Suspicious deaths

-On May 13, 2004, Seo, a journalist and Ueta's boyfriend at the time, was run over by a train at the Inbi Line in Tottori.
+On 13 May 2004, Seo, a journalist and Ueta's boyfriend at the time, was run over by a train at the Inbi Line in Tottori.

 Things like "I was happy to meet you" were written on a supposed suicide note, and the Tottori Prefectural Police treated the death as a suicide because of it.
 No autopsy was made on the body.
-Akira had had money trouble with Miyuki, and was frequently indebted with co-workers.
+Akira had had money trouble with Ueta, and was frequently indebted with co-workers.